Unprecedented profit for major oil drillers as prices soared

 Natural gas and liquefied natural gas (LNG) prices are also elevated due to Russia’s invasion of Ukraine and ensuing sanctions against Russia, a major supplier of natural gas.
 Many European nations have been scrambling for alternatives to Russian natural gas, and have been competing for boatloads of LNG, driving up prices for natural gas both globally and in the U.S. Inflation in Europe has also been surging, including soaring costs for energy.

-Surging prices have been a boon for investors, including energy executives of whom receive a massive share of compensation through company shares.
+Surging prices have been a boon for investors, including energy executives who receive a large share of compensation through company stock.
 Exxon earned $4.21 per share, exceeding analyst expectations of $4.02 per share, according to analysts polled by Factset.
 Chevron earned $5.95 per share, exceeding analyst expectations of $5.16 per share.

 Shares of Exxon Mobil Corp. jumped 4% at the opening bell Friday and Chevron rose 8%